Think Personalized Learning is New and Innovative? Ask Audrey Watters

 When most people think about personalized learning, they recall B.F.
 Skinner’s teaching machine.
 Skinner, best known for his ideas on “radical behavioralism,” believed that the behavior of animals and people, especially children, could be modified through certain interventions and repeated exercises.
 His teaching machine was essentially designed to mechanize his approach to behavioralism.
 However, a deeper dig into history reveals that Skinner’s 1958 patent for a teaching machine came long after several other earlier inventions.

-As Watters has discovered in her extensive research on the history of teaching machines (she is currently writing a book on the subject), the earliest known patent awarded by the U.S. Patent Office for a teaching machine went to H. Chard in 1809 for a “Mode of Teaching to Read.”
-In 1810, S. Randall filed a patent for “Mode of Teaching to Write.”
-Then, in 1866, Halcyon Skinner was awarded a patent for an “Apparatus for Teaching Spelling.”
-However, the inventor whose machine most closely resembles Skinner’s machine is arguably Sidney Pressey.
+As Watters has discovered in her extensive research on the history of teaching machines (she is currently writing a book on the subject), the first patent awarded by the U.S. Patent Office for a teaching machine was awarded to H. Chard back in 1809 for a “Mode of Teaching to Read.”
+In 1810, S. Randall filed a patent an equivalent writing machine.
+Then, in 1866, Halcyon Skinner filed a patent for an “Apparatus for Teaching Spelling.”
+Still, the inventor whose machine most closely resembles Skinner’s machine is arguably Sidney Pressey.

 According to Watters, the contemporary teaching machine may, in fact, begin with Pressey rather than Skinner.
 The Ohio State University psychology professor first displayed his “machine for intelligence testing” at the 1924 meeting of the American Psychological Association and four years later, received a patent for the device.
 In 1930, Pressey patented a second but related device known as the “machine for intelligence tests.”